 Each pixel determines a vector of differences (d(1), d(2), d(3), d(4)) in the four directions across that pixel in its 3x3 nbhd.
-For example, the vertical difference is
+The vertical, horizontal, and two diagonal differences are

 A feature vector is evaluated by putting it through each fuzzy set membership function that is centered on a prototypical difference vector for that class.
 Thus each pixel has a fuzzy truth value for each class and the maximum fuzzy truth determines the class of that pixel.